The ribbon category of representations of a crossed module: Quantum invariants

-\end{theorem} \begin{proof} The ribbon element is actually exactly the Drinfeld element of $D(G,H)$ (\cite{Rad}, Definition 12.2.9) that is a central fixed point for the antipode $S$.
-The fact that $\theta$ is central comes from the property of the Drinfeld element ( \cite{Rad}, VIII.4 )

-and $S^2=\Id$.
-This is enough to prove that it is indeed a ribbon element of $D(G,H)$. \end{proof}
+\end{theorem} \begin{proof} The ribbon element is actually exactly the Drinfeld element of $D(\xX)$ (\cite{Rad}, Definition 12.2.9) that is a central fixed point for the antipode $S$.
+The fact that $\theta$ is central comes from the property of the Drinfeld element (\cite{Rad}, VIII.4), that for all $y$ in $D(\xX)$, $S\circ S(y)=\theta y \theta\mm$, and $S\circ S=\id{D(\xX)}$.
+This is enough to prove that it is indeed a ribbon element of $D(\xX)$. \end{proof}

-From $\theta$ we can deduce all other possible ribbon element(\cite{Rad}, Theorem 12.3.6.).
+From $\theta$ we can deduce all other possible ribbon element (\cite{Rad}, Theorem 12.3.6.).
 Follows a corollary useful for generating less trivial invariants later.

-\begin{Corollary} Ribbon elements of $D(G,H)$ are indexed by the subgroup $C$ of $G$ of central elements of order 2 that act trivially on $H$.
+\begin{Corollary} Ribbon elements of $D(\xX)$ are indexed by the subgroup $C$ of $G$ of central elements of order 2 that act trivially on $X$.
 The set of all ribbon elements is $R=\{(1 \ot c)\theta | c \in C\}$. \end{Corollary}